robocomp/sngnn/SONATA/README.md

 ![simulator](./images/simulation_green_start.png)

 3. Select the configuration from the top bar of the SONATA GUI to select the range of different entities you want to add in the scene.
+You can also regenerate a scene if you don't like the settings of entities by using the regenerate button from the top bar.
+We also provided blue lines between two entities to show that they are interacting with each other.

 ![configuration](./images/select_range.png)